ydoston11/Data-Analytics-portfolio/Credit Card Customer churn analysis/README.md

 # Credit Card Churn Analysis: A 4-Year Evolution

-> *"Reviewing the old helps us learn the new"* — Confucius
+> *"Review the old and discover the new"* — Confucius

 This repository contains two analyses of the same dataset, separated by 4 years of learning: